Monkfish salsa verde – Pan-roasted chunks of monkfish served with the classic, herb-infused, Italian green sauce.

 It tastes fantastic and you can whirl it together in about 30 seconds.
-I like to dip big chunks of crusty fresh bread in it.
+I like to dip big hunks of crusty fresh bread in it.
 I put it on pasta and burgers.
-I like to make a mint infused version and spoon it over some simply boiled new season potatoes.
+I like to make a mint-infused version and spoon it over some simply boiled new season potatoes.

 When I think about it, there’s nothing salsa verde doesn’t go with.
 Beef, duck, pork, or lamb…. and fish of course.
-It works well with any species and its the perfect companion for Shellfish.
+It works well with any spice and it’s the perfect companion for Shellfish.

 You can probably tell I’ve been making a lot of salsa verde lately.
 Ever since I started this blog I always seem to have an overabundance of herbs that need using up, and salsa verde is a great way to do it ( I got tired of making pesto)

 You don’t even really need a recipe for it, there are tons in cookbooks and online already.
 I’ve given the one I used here below.
 Some recipes call for anchovies, garlic, gherkins, or lemon juice, and by all means, add them if they’re to your taste.

 The one I made here is a more stripped-down version.
 What you will need are capers, a good dollop of Dijon, and the fruitiest extra virgin olive oil that you’ve got in your kitchen.
 The Dijon mustard gives it a creamy texture, the red wine vinegar makes it sing, while the capers give it its saltiness, and you can use any herbs you’ve got hanging around the kitchen.

 The coolest thing about salsa verde is that you can customise it to go with what your eating.
 Use a bit of tarragon if it’s beef or chicken, add some basil if it’s sea bass, and a few sprigs of rosemary if it’s lamb.
 You get the idea…coriander, chives, or parsley, any green herb you fancy.
 Plus it will keep in the fridge for over a week if you’ve any leftovers.